Stage two: Understanding your new role and general workplace information.

 How will I accrue seniority?
 As a new hire to Fraser Health, you will accrue seniority during the work component of the program only.
 If you previously held a position within Fraser Health home support prior to commencing the HCAP program, any hours spent in the work or education component will be included in seniority accrual.

-Do I pay union dues on the stipend?
+Do I pay union dues?

 Where can I find my pay and benefit information, and update my personal information if needed?